ankhotep/bpm-speed-pitch/README.md

-Change BPM of a song without affecting the Pitch.
+Change BPM of a song without affecting the Pitch using python and Rubberband